walles/exactype/README.md

     stdout
     * Make `gradlew check` run FindBugs (OK), and on error return non-zero exit code (OK) and diagnostics on stdout (FAIL)
-    * Make `gradlew check` run Android Lint, and on error return non-zero exit code and diagnostics on stdout
+    * OK: Make `gradlew check` run Android Lint, and on error return non-zero exit code and diagnostics on stdout
     * Make sure we cover the following use cases for Johan:
         * Commit directly to master.
 Automatically do `gradlew check` first.
         * Work in a branch.
 No `gradlew check` before commit.